 While I thought almost every quality of Incredibles 2 was on par with the original, I didn’t think the villain was.
 Screenslaver is far from a bad antagonist, but seems pretty lacking when compared to one as phenomenal as Syndrome from The Incredibles.
 Luckily, Incredibles 2 makes up for it by introducing a group of new heroes, each with interesting powers and a few fun moments of their own.
 The best of the new supers was Voyd (Sophia Bush), whose role in the final battle and interactions with Elastigirl were some of my highlights of the film.

 Helen and Bob’s other children, Violet and Dash (Sarah Vowell and Huck Milner) also get some fun action beats, but Dash doesn’t get as much to do story-wise as Violet.
 That’s a minor complaint though, as Violet’s arc leads to some genuinely heartwarming and hilarious moments.

 Like Violet, Samuel L. Jackson’s Frozone has a slightly bigger role this time around.
 I still think he’s a tad underutilized, but not like Edna Mode (Brad Bird), who is easily the most amazing and least used supporting character in both movies.

-But with all said and done, Incredibles 2 will most likely stand tall as one of the best movies this year.
-It’s smart, fun, and well… Just as incredible as The Incredibles, which is one of my favorite Pixar films, and one of my favorite superhero films ever.
+But with all said and done, Incredibles 2 is easily one of the best movies this year.
+It’s smart, fun, and well… Just as incredible as The Incredibles, which is one of my favorite Pixar films, and one of my favorite animated films of all time.